 You might know Newton as a slave trader or as a hymn writer.
-But his salvation, the lyrics of Amazing Grace, and his influence on the abolitionist legislator William Wilberforce will continue to ring through all of history.
+His salvation, the resulting lyrics of Amazing Grace, and his influence on the abolitionist legislator William Wilberforce will continue to ring throughout history.

-Although he has been dead for 212 years, John Newton has become a good friend over the years.
+Although he has been dead for 212 years, John Newton has become a good friend of mine.
 I written about him before, about reading his letters, about godly speech, about hearing sermons, and about pride among preachers.
-Newton is special, and he makes me think, but I love him more because he communicates in such a way that makes me want to be more like Jesus.
+Newton was an amazing man, and he makes me think.
+I love him more because he communicates in such a way that makes me want to be more like Jesus.
 As he said of another preacher, “he not only informed my understanding, but his discourse inflamed my heart” (p.
 74).

-This volume I just finished included was first published in 1839 and included a narrative of his memoirs more than 600 pages of personal letters.
-I’ve been reading a small volume of his letters for years, but over these months, I have come to appreciate him even more.
-Here are a few reasons that these 250 year-old letters stir my heart.
+This volume I just finished was first published in 1839 and included a narrative of his memoirs along with more than 600 pages of personal letters.
+I’ve been reading a smaller volume of his letters for years, but over these last months, I have come to appreciate him even more.
+Here are a few reasons that this pastor and his 250 year-old letters stir my heart.

 1. Newton was a shepherding pastor-counselor.
 Some pastors are good preachers.
 Some pastors are good shepherds.
 Some pastors are good counselors.
 Some pastors are good shepherd-counselors, and but very few are good preacher-counselors.
 Newton’s letters and sermons illustrate that he was dedicated to all three.